-The easiest way to populate your new CRM spreadsheet is to enter data into your spreadsheet manually: one contact record, or deal, for each row of the spreadsheet.
-If you only have a few contacts, this is a manageable way to get your information into the CRM with a minimal amount of work.
+The easiest way to populate your new sales CRM spreadsheet is to enter data into your sheet manually—one contact record, or deal, for each row of the spreadsheet.
+If you only have a few contacts, this is a manageable way to get your information into the CRM with minimal work.

 Once this step is complete, you’re ready to start using your Google Sheets spreadsheet workbook as a CRM.

-Making the Most of Your Google Sheets CRM
+Making the Most of Your Google Spreadsheet CRM

-One of the benefits of using Google Sheets as your CRM is its ability to transform simple spreadsheets into an automated tool that is capable of processing business data.
-Below are other suggestions you can do to maximize the use of your new CRM.
+One of the benefits of using Google Sheets as your CRM is its ability to transform simple spreadsheets into an automated tool capable of processing business data.
+Below are other suggestions to maximize the use of your new CRM.

 Your CRM data can easily be sorted by column, allowing you to generate actionable reports according to any characteristic or type of contact information.
 For example, you can keep your deals and contacts in alphabetical order, in order by deal value, or in the order of most recent contacts.

 To sort data, move your cursor over the top row and click on the selection arrow that appears.
-Scroll down the menu and select whether to sort the column in ascending or descending order.
+Next, scroll down the menu and select whether to sort the column in ascending or descending order.

 Share & Centralize the Use of Your CRM

-If you intend to use your CRM with a team, be sure to set its sharing preferences accordingly.
-It is ideal to work with only one document, so everyone has access to updated information about your contacts, leads, and sales progress.
+If you intend to use your CRM with a team, set its sharing preferences accordingly.
+Work with only one document so everyone has access to updated information about your contacts, leads, and sales progress.
 In Google Sheets, click the blue “Share” button at the top right of the interface to give specific individuals or your whole team access to the CRM workbook.

 Who a Google Sheets CRM Is Good For

-- Users looking for a simple system to organize their contacts and deals: If you’re looking for a way to keep all your contacts’ information and basic deal updates organized in one place, storing them in Google Sheets comes in handy.
+- Users looking for a simple system to organize their contacts and deals: Google Sheets offers a streamlined, simple way to keep all your contact information and track deal updates.

-- Solo entrepreneurs keeping track of various revenue streams: Solopreneurs who want a simple tracking system of their actual and projected revenues from multiple sources can efficiently do so using Google Sheets.
+- Solo entrepreneurs keeping track of various revenue streams: Solopreneurs who want a simple tracking system of their actual and projected revenue from multiple sources can efficiently do so using Google Sheets.

-- Small businesses owners with only one or two sales staff: If you’re working with only a couple of salespeople, use Google Sheets to monitor the status of their lead and deal outreach so that everything is properly accounted for.
+- Small business owners with only one or two sales staff: If you’re working with only a couple of salespeople, use Google Sheets to monitor the status of their lead and deal outreach, so everything is properly accounted for.

 Who a Google Sheets CRM Is Not a Good Fit For

-- Businesses that handle large volumes of contacts and customer data: If you’re dealing with hundreds of contacts, using Google Sheets as your CRM may result in data duplication due to large volumes of manually inputted data.
+- Businesses that handle large volumes of contacts and customer data: If you’re dealing with hundreds of contacts, using Google Sheets as your CRM may result in data duplications due to the large volume of manually inputted data.

-- Users who employ many third-party apps: If your company uses a lot of other third-party apps, such as social media management, project management, invoicing, and sales automation, you’re better off using a dedicated CRM software that seamlessly integrates with other apps.
+- Users who employ many third-party apps: If your company uses many third-party apps, such as social media management, project management, invoicing, and sales automation, you’re better off using a dedicated CRM platform that seamlessly integrates with other apps.

-- Larger sales teams that want to monitor their sales reps’ performance: If you want to monitor the targets and quotas of sales reps, Google Sheets is not an ideal option as you can only do very basic automation functions in the platform.
+- Larger sales teams that want to monitor sales reps’ performance: If you want to monitor the targets and quotas of sales reps, Google Sheets is not an ideal option because you can only do basic automation functions on the platform.

-Google Sheets CRM provides a straightforward way to manage your contacts and leads, as well as monitor your sales progress and incoming revenues.
-However, it’s essential to keep in mind it is only ideal for handling and processing small amounts of data.
-Those who handle large volumes of customer and business data should consider using a dedicated CRM instead.
+A Google Sheets CRM provides a no-frills way to manage your contacts and leads, as well as monitor your sales progress and incoming revenue.
+However, it’s essential to keep in mind it is only ideal for handling small amounts of data and you need to manage it manually.
+You can also simply use it as a Google Sheets customer database.
+Organizations that handle large volumes of customer and business data should consider using a dedicated CRM instead.